TheWatcher/twscript/docs/Adapting_for_your_scripts.md

    "Adjusting your PATH environment" page.
 Select the "Run Git from the Windows Command Prompt" option, and click "Next"
 3. Leave the "Choosing the SSH executable" option on "Use OpenSSH".
-   **Do not use PuTTY**, even if you have it installed and working - it can introduce problems.
+   **Do not select "Use (Tortoise)Plink"**, even if you have it installed and working.
+Enabling that option can, and usually will, introduce problems.
 4. Keep clicking "Next" until it starts installing.
-5. lolcats time again.
+5. Twiddle your thumbs for a while.
 7. Once the install has finished, run Git -> Git Bash from the Start Menu.
    If all goes well, the Git Bash window should open, and you can use `git --version` to confirm that git is working.